-A Genesis Rising gestational carrier can earn up to $45,000 base compensation, plus the benefit package, as a first time surrogate.
+A first time gestational surrogate can earn up to $50,000 ($45,000 base compensation, plus benefit package $5,000).
 Experienced surrogates can earn even more.
 Surrogates are compensated for their time, effort, and energy.
 While helping grow a family, you can pay off debt, put a down payment on a home, become a stay at home parent, or just grow your savings account.
 The best part is, you don’t have to make many changes to the way you are living right now.
 You can still go to work, spend time with your family, and participate in pregnancy safe hobbies.
 Surrogates do not pay for any pregnancy related expenses.

 Compensation is clearly outlined in the Gestational Carrier Agreement (contract) and is agreed upon by the surrogate and the Intended Parent(s) prior to the embryo transfer.
 Your compensation will be split up into several payments starting when the Gestational Carrier Agreement is signed and is administered on a regular schedule as outlined in your contract.
 Genesis Rising works with you to determine compensation and once a match is made, the Intended Parent(s) will work with their attorney to create a benefit package for you.